-CytoViva® Enhanced Darkfield Microscope Optics
+CytoViva® Enhanced Darkfield Microscopy

-CytoViva’s enhanced darkfield microscope optics work by coupling the source illumination directly to the condenser optics.
-In this optical path, collimating lenses and mirrors align and fix the geometry of the light to match the geometry of the condenser annulus.
-This creates a very narrow, oblique angle of source illumination that can be precisely focused into the sample but bypasses the objective.
+CytoViva’s enhanced darkfield microscope optics work by coupling the source light directly to the darkfield condenser optics via light guide.
+These darkfield optics include, special collimating lenses and mirrors that align and fix the geometry of the light to match the geometry of the condenser.
+This creates a very narrow, oblique angle of light that can be precisely focused into the sample.
 The result is very intense scatter from nanoscale samples against a very dark background.
-Source illumination compatible with this system can be halogen, xenon or even laser, depending on the application.
+Source illumination compatible with this system can be halogen, mercury, xenon or even laser, depending on the application.

-Finally, when combined with CytoViva’s Hyperspectral Imaging capability this high signal-to-noise microscopy method enables researchers to spectrally characterize and map nanoscale samples in a wide range of environments.
+Finally, when combined with CytoViva’s Hyperspectral Imaging capability, this high signal-to-noise microscopy method enables researchers to spectrally characterize and map nanoscale samples in a wide range of environments.